King of Kings: Iran

 After the end of the Buyid dynasty in 1062, the title of Shahanshah was used intermittently by rulers of Iran until the modern era.
 The title, rendered as Shahinshah, is used on some of the coins of Alp Arslan (1063–1072), the second sultan of the Seljuk Empire.

 The title was adopted by Ismail I (1501–1524), the founder of the Safavid dynasty.
 Upon his capture of Tabriz in 1501, Ismail proclaimed himself the Shāh of Iran and the Shahanshah of Iran.
 The term šāhanšāh-e Irān, King of Kings of Iran, is richly attested for the Safavid period and for the preceding Timurid period (when it was not in use).
 Nader Shah, founder of the later Afsharid Dynasty, assumed the title šāhanšāh in 1739 to emphasize his superiority over Muhammad Shah of the Mughal Empire in India.

 The title Shahanshah is also attested for Fath-Ali Shah Qajar of the Qajar dynasty (r.
 1797–1834).
 Fath-Ali's reign was noted for its pomp and elaborate court protocol.
 An 1813/1814 portrait of Fath-Ali contains a poem with the title; "Is this a portrait of a shahanshah, inhabitant of the skies / Or is it the rising of the sun and the image of the moon?".

 The Qajar dynasty was overthrown in 1925, replaced by the Pahlavi dynasty.
 Both reigning members of this dynasty, Reza Shah Pahlavi (r.
 1925–1941) and Mohammad Reza Pahlavi (r.
-1941–1979), before they too were overthrown as part of the Iranian revolution in 1979, used the title of Shahanshah.
+1941–1979), used the title of Shahanshah, before they were overthrown as part of the 1979 Iranian revolution.
 Although Mohammad Reza Pahlavi had reigned as Shah for twenty-six years by then, he only took the title of Shahanshah on 26 October 1967 in a lavish coronation ceremony held in Tehran.
-He said that he chose to wait until this moment to assume the title because in his own opinion he "did not deserve it" up until then; he is also recorded as saying that there was "no honour in being Emperor of a poor country" (which he viewed Iran as being until that time).
+He said that he chose to wait until this moment to assume the title because in his own opinion he "did not deserve it" up until then.
+He is also recorded as saying that there was "no honour in being Emperor of a poor country", which he viewed Iran as being until that time.

 The current head of the exiled house of Pahlavi, Reza Pahlavi II, symbolically declared himself Shahanshah at the age of 21 after the death of his father in 1980.